nvaytet/supremacy/README.md

 - To play the game, you will have to create a Python program.
 - It should contain a class named `PlayerAI` and that class should have a method named `run`.
 - Every time step, the `run` method will be called, and it will be inside that function that you should control your vehicles, decide what to build, etc...
-- You are provided with a `template_ai.py` to give you an example.
+- You are provided with a `supremacy_ai` package to give you an example.

-Look at the comments in the `template_ai.py` for details on what information is available to you at every time step and what methods can be called.
+Look at the comments in the `simple_ai.py` (in `supremacy_ai/src/supremacy_ai/`) for details on what information is available to you at every time step and what methods can be called.
+If you want to start from a template with less pre-filled logic, use `barebones_ai.py` instead and adjust `__init__.py` accordingly.

 ### `game_map`